United places order for 200 Boeing planes, giving two troubled jets a vote of confidence - Local News 8

 The 787 is a plane used primarily on long-range overseas routes.
 The model’s purchase represents United’s belief that there is pent-up demand for international travel, which has not bounced back as quickly as US domestic passenger demand over the last year.
 Some countries — notably China — still have strict restrictions on flying into the country, and some passengers are concerned about foreign travel.

 But United will take delivery of the planes over the course of the next 10 years, during which time any restrictions and concerns may become distant memories.
 And the first 100 Dreamliners it receives will replace retiring older 757, 767 and 777 jets already in United’s fleet.
-Some of those older planes are at least 30 years old.
+Some of those older planes date back at least 30 years.

 United’s options for 100 additional Dreamliners represents the company’s plans to expand its fleet and its reach into international markets.